 In our hectic world, it’s often hard to “settle” ourselves in order to become receptive to God’s messages - plus, we don’t always have a place like Canaan in the Desert available to us.
-So, I hope this little exercise provides an opportunity to become more relaxed and to trust that there is a much greater power joining us at this very moment—a power that is filled with love, joy and peace, more than we can ever imagine.
+So, I hope this little exercise provides an opportunity to become more relaxed and to trust that the re is a much greater power joining us at this very moment—a power that is filled with love, joy and peace, more than we can ever imagine.
 This is a gift of Grace.
 Thank you for joining me today.
 I wish you God’s peace and love always, and in all ways.
 Let’s begin...

 I’d like to start this journey by first relaxing, taking a few deep, long breaths, and by visualizing a moment in time as described in the following poem.
-Get comfortable, shake away all those thoughts of things needing to be done, relax your muscles, relax your mind, relax your brain, just relax your whole body and settle into these words in order to visualize the experience.
+Get comfortable, shake away all those thoughts of things needing to be done, relax your muscles, relax your mind, relax your brain, just relax your whole body and settle into the se words in order to visualize the experience.

 The Forest at Noon

-Ever so quietly they sat.
+Ever so quietly the y sat.

 The deep blue sky began to spill,